prime-8-consulting/meteor-oauth2/packages/meteor-oauth2-client/README.md

   service: 'MeteorOAuth2Server',
   clientId: '{ your client id, provided by resource owner }',
   scope: [], // whatever scope the resource owner supports.
 By default, ['email'] will be used.
-  secret: '{ your app's secret, provided by resource owner }',
+  secret: '{ your app\'s secret, provided by resource owner }',
-  baseUrl: '{ the base url of the resource owner's site. }',
+  baseUrl: '{ the base url of the resource owner\'s site. }',
-  loginUrl: '{ the login url of the resource owner's site. }' });
+  loginUrl: '{ the login url of the resource owner\'s site. }' });
 ```